-A month has gone by since the last earnings report for PPG Industries (PPG).
-Shares have lost about 6.8% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for PPG Industries (PPG).
+Shares have lost about 5.4% in that time frame, underperforming the S&P 500.

-PPG Industries Q1 Earnings Top, Sales Miss Estimates
+PPG Industries’ Q2 Earnings Beat, Sales Trail Estimates

-Net sales were down 4.5% year over year to $3,624 million.
-The figure missed the Zacks Consensus Estimate of $3,712.8 million.
-Unfavorable currency swings affected net sales by more than 4% and acquisition-related sales, net of divestitures, contributed to less than 1% growth in sales.
+Net sales were down around 3% year over year to $4,024 million in the reported quarter.
+The figure fell shy of the Zacks Consensus Estimate of $4,094.4 million.
+Unfavorable currency swings affected net sales by more than 3% while acquisition-related sales, net of divestitures, contributed more than 2% to sales growth.

-Net sales in the Performance Coatings segment were $2,108 million in the first quarter, down around 2.4% on a year-over-year.
-Sales volume in the segment declined around 2%, which lowered sales by more than 2%.
-Unfavorable foreign currency translation affected net sales by roughly 4%.
+Performance Coatings: Net sales in the segment were $2.4 billion in the second quarter, down around 3% year over year.
+Sales volume in the segment declined around 3%, which lowered sales by more than 2%.
+Unfavorable foreign currency translation reduced net sales by roughly 3%.

-Sales in the Industrial Coatings segment totaled $1,516 million, down roughly 6.5% from the prior-year quarter’s figure.
-Unfavorable foreign currency translation lowered sales by roughly 5% on a year-over-year basis.
+Industrial Coatings: Sales in the segment totaled $1.6 billion, down roughly 2% from the prior-year quarter’s figure.
+Increased selling prices of 2% and acquisition-related sales of roughly 5% were, in part, masked by lower sales volumes of 5%.
+Unfavorable foreign currency translation lowered sales by roughly 4% on a year-over-year basis.

 How Have Estimates Been Moving Since Then?

-At this time, PPG Industries has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, PPG Industries has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, PPG Industries has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+PPG Industries has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report